QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 each agent can have a similar number of neighbors before adding more links to the Influencial agent.
 This can be demonstrated in @label:neighbor_stat.

-=== Add More Edges for Influencers
+=== Add More Edges for Influencers <label:addneigh>

 In social network structure research, influencers are usually defined as nodes with more connections.
 Here we add additional connections to influencers.
 This can simulate the influencer's extensive influence in the social network.

 Here is the logic to implement adding more neighbors to an influencer (G means the network graph, achieved by @label:netedgeequal):

 #algorithm(
   {